Pylons/pyramid/docs/narr/introduction.rst

 otherwise anonymous users between requests.
 Lots of systems do this.
 But Pyramid also allows you to plug in your own sessioning system by creating some code that adheres to a documented interface.
-Currently there is a binding package for the Beaker sessioning system that does exactly this.
+Currently there is a binding package for the third-part Beaker sessioning system that does exactly this.
 But if you have a specialized need (perhaps you want to store your session data in MongoDB), you can.
 You can even switch between implementations without changing your application code.

 Example: :ref:`sessions_chapter`.